Treatment Guidelines for Traumatic Brain Injury

 - Fear of loud noises and bright lights

-Any of the symptoms above, in conjunction with the right mechanism, heightens the concern for a traumatic brain injury.
-The next step is figuring out where in the head the injury is located.
+In conjunction with the proper mechanism, any of the symptoms above heightens the concern for a traumatic brain injury.
+The next step is figuring out where the injury is located in the head.

-Imaging scans are used to identify where in the head the injury is located.
+Imaging scans identify where the injury is located in the head.
 This is important because it helps predict the prognosis of the injury while also giving a trained neurosurgeon a target.
 Two scans are commonly ordered to identify and localize a TBI.
 These include:

 - MRI Scan: This scan produces a more detailed image and does not use radiation.
-Unfortunately, it takes a long time to generate an image and is very costly.
+Unfortunately, generating an image takes a long time and is very costly.

 In an emergent setting, the CT scan is typically ordered first.
-Then, if more detail is needed, an MRI can be ordered later if the patient is stable.
+If more detail is needed, an MRI can be ordered later if the patient is stable.
 Once the location is identified, the neurosurgeon has a target.Treatment Guidelines of a TBI: Decompressive Craniectomy

-The guidelines published by the American Association of Neurosurgeons includes recommendations on a number of different treatment options.
-One of the popular topics of discussion is a decompressive craniectomy.
+The guidelines published by the American Association of Neurosurgeons include recommendations on several different treatment options.
+One of the popular topics of discussion is decompressive craniectomy.
 If the brain is injured, it swells in a response similar to someone banging a knee on a hard object.
 When the brain swells inside of the skull, it could herniate.
 This can lead to severe, permanent disabilities or death.
 The goal of a decompressive craniectomy is to: